rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 it](https://github.com/acg/dream-deploys/blob/master/tcplisten).
 But now that I think about it, I think we can just as well inline the loop script in `server-listen-loop.py`.
 That, of course, requires the loop script to be written in Python.
-Something like this:
+Something like this (`server-listen-loop-python.py`):

 ```py
 import os